 Log into the console and click the Create Cluster button.

-Under the Applications page, select Kafka as the application and AWS as the provider.
+Under the Applications page, select Apache Kafka as the application and AWS as the provider.
 You should see a checkbox under Enterprise Feature called PrivateLink.

 Click on the PrivateLink feature and a notification box should appear as follows.
 Click Next.